University of the District of Columbia Community College

-The University of the District of Columbia Community College (UDC-CC) is an open-enrollment, public junior college located in Washington, D.C.
+The University of the District of Columbia Community College (UDC-CC) is an open-enrollment, public community college located in Washington, D.C.
 It operates the associate degree, Certificate, Continuing Education and Workforce Development programs that are offered by the University of the District of Columbia.
+The primary campus is located in Forest Hills (also known as Van Ness).

 History

 The Normal School for Colored Girls was established in 1851 and by 1879, the name was changed to "Miner Normal School".
 Washington Normal School was established in 1873 for girls, and renamed the "Wilson Normal School" in 1913.
 In 1929, the United States Congress made both schools four-year teachers' colleges and renamed as "Miner Teachers College" for African Americans and "Wilson Teachers College" for whites.
 In 1955, the two schools merged and were renamed the "District of Columbia Teachers College".